apoorvpatne10/CODE-DOWN-2020-Challenge/README.md

  - Our Website : http://www.aitcodedown.in/ <br>
  - Our Blog : http://blog.aitcodedown.in/

 After forking this repo if you want you can remove the content below this.
 But if it is possible then add your content above it

 <hr>

 An attempt to make a simple music recommendation system using magenta and django.
 Let's see how it goes.

+April 5 : Trying to make sense of spectrograms and how it plays its role in music engineering, audio analysis etc.

 <hr>